sbc100/nativeclient-sdk/build_tools/README_NSIS.txt

 take the whole day.

 Step 0: Make sure your toolchain dir is clean.
-  The easiest way to do this is to remove src\toolchain, src\third_party and do
+  The easiest way to do this is to remove these dirs and then do a gclient sync:
+    rmdir src\toolchain
+    rmdir src\third_party
+    scons -c examples
-    a gclient sync.
+    gclient sync
   Or: start with a fresh checkout from nothing.

 Step 1: Generate a base copy of make_native_client_sdk.nsi